gagolews/quitefastmst/README.md

 ### Other

 The core functionality is implemented in the form of a header-only C++ library.
-It can thus be easily adapted for use in other environments.
+It can thus be easily adapted for use in other projects.

 New contributions are welcome, e.g., Julia, Matlab/GNU Octave wrappers.